 Section 4.
 Scope.
-The Data Privacy Act and these Rules apply to the processing of personal data, in the government or private sector, and to any natural and juridical person involved in personal data processing.
-This Act applies to an act done or practice engaged in and outside of the Philippines if:
+The Data Privacy Act and these Rules apply to the processing of personal, sensitive personal or privileged information, in the government or private sector, under any of the following conditions:

 - a.
-The natural or juridical person involved in the processing of personal data is found or established in the Philippines; - b.
-The act, practice or processing relates to personal data about a Philippine citizen or Philippine resident; - c.
-The processing of personal data is being done in the Philippines; or - d.
+The natural or juridical person involved in the processing of personal data is found or established in the Philippines. - b.
+The act, practice or processing relates to personal data about a Philippine citizen or Philippine resident. - c.
+The processing of personal data is being done in the Philippines. - d.
 The act, practice or processing of personal data is done or engaged in by an entity with links to the Philippines, with due consideration to international law and comity, which may include: - 1.
 Use of equipment located in the country, or maintains an office, branch or agency in the Philippines for processing of personal data; - 2.
 A Contract entered in the Philippines; - 3.
-A Juridical entity unincorporated in the Philippines but has central management and control in the country;

-- 4. An entity that has a branch, agency, office or subsidiary in the Philippines and the parent or affiliate of the Philippine entity has access to personal data; or - 5.
-An entity that carries on business in the Philippines; - 6.
-An entity collects and holds personal data in the Philippines.
+A Juridical entity unincorporated in the Philippines but has central management and control in the country; - 4.
+An entity that has a branch, agency, office or subsidiary in the Philippines and the parent or affiliate of the Philippine entity has access to personal data; or - 5.
+An entity that carries on business in the Philippines - 6.
+An entity collects and holds personal data in the Philippines